embraceitmobile/animated_tree_view/README.md

 ![Animated Tree View Demo](https://media.giphy.com/media/LfGExvX5OG9Eg3CyRa/giphy.gif)

 ## Variants
-There are two variants available in the package: the simple `TreeView` and the more comprehensive `IndexedTreeView`.
+There are two variants available in the package: the simple `TreeView` and the more comprehensive `TreeView.indexed`.

-### TreeView
+### TreeView.simple
 The `TreeView` uses a [Map](https://api.dart.dev/stable/2.13.3/dart-core/Map-class.html) data-structure to handle the Nodes and their children, using a [Map](https://api.dart.dev/stable/2.13.3/dart-core/Map-class.html) makes the `TreeView` more performant with a complexity on traversing the Nodes being O(n), where n is the level of the node.
 However the simple `TreeView` lacks the indexed based operations like `insertAt` and `removeAt` operations.

-### IndexedTreeView
+### TreeView.indexed
-The `IndexedTreeView` uses a [List](https://api.dart.dev/stable/2.10.5/dart-core/List-class.html) data-structure to handle the Nodes and their children.
+The `TreeView.indexed` uses a [List](https://api.dart.dev/stable/2.10.5/dart-core/List-class.html) data-structure to handle the Nodes and their children.
 This allows it to perform all the list based operations that require indices, like `insertAt` or `removeAt`.
-The drawback of using an `IndexedTreeView` instead of `TreeView` is that the Node traversal operations on the `IndexedTreeView` are more expensive with a complexity of O(n^m), where n is the number of children in a node, and m is the node level.
+The drawback of using an `TreeView.indexed` instead of `TreeView` is that the Node traversal operations on the `TreeView.indexed` are more expensive with a complexity of O(n^m), where n is the number of children in a node, and m is the node level.

 ## Features
 * Infinite levels and child nodes.